google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 - Machine learning and RNNs specifically give us a new tool for sequence prediction that contains less assumptions

 <!--
 The standard approach to sequence prediction for several years was a statistical one.

-(No need to go into detail, but you could mention Markov Chains or ARIMA time series forecasting.
-Suffice to say, these approaches often require a lot of assumptions, such as a transition matrix of probabilities, or a normal distribution of noise.)
-RNNs allow the data to "speak for itself" - it is a largely non-parametric approach.
+*There may not be a need to go into detail, but you could mention Markov Chains or ARIMA time series forecasting.
+Suffice to say, these approaches often require a lot of assumptions, such as a transition matrix of probabilities, or a normal distribution of noise.*

+RNNs allow the data to "speak for itself."
+It is a largely non-parametric approach.
 The downside is that it usually needs more data to make good predictions.

 -->